rqlite/rqlite/.github/ISSUE_TEMPLATE/bug_report.md

 **What version are you running?**

+_Be sure to include details on your Operating System and distro (if applicable)._

 **Are you using Docker or Kubernetes to run your system?**

 **Are you running a single node or a cluster?**